Sabres unable to solve New Jersey in loss - NewsBreak

 Sabres unable to solve New Jersey in loss

-The Buffalo Sabres winning streak was stopped at two after a 3-1 loss to the New Jersey Devils on Friday night at KeyBank Center.
+Buffalo, N.Y.
+(WGR 550) - The Buffalo Sabres' two-game winning streak was stopped on Friday night after a 3-1 loss to the New Jersey Devils on at KeyBank Center.
 All four goals were scored in the second period.

 Craig Anderson made 16 saves in the first period against the Devils.
 The veteran netminder did not allow a goal through the opening period.

-With less than six minutes remaining in the second stanza Victor Olofsson bat Akira Schmid with a shot that halved Buffalo's deficit to 2-1.
+With less than six minutes remaining in the second stanza Victor Olofsson beat Devils goalie Akira Schmid with a shot that halved Buffalo's deficit to 2-1.
 Olofsson's 11th goal of the season was created by a pass from Casey Mittelstadt just in the offensive zone.

 Tomas Tatar was able to extend New Jersey's lead back to two goals with a score late in the second period.
-Tatar's fifth goal of the year beat Anderson to the far post and made it 3-1 Devils.
+Tatar's fifth goal of the year beat Anderson under his leg and to the far post to make the score 3-1, Devils.

 Penalty Summary